-She has been dancing and performing for 38 years and has been teaching for 25 years.
-She is versatile in ballet/pointe, jazz, musical theater, and lyrical with her specialties being modern/contemporary, drill prep, tap, and hip hop.
+She has been dancing and performing for 39 years and has been teaching for 26 years.
+She is versatile in ballet/pointe, jazz, musical theater, hip hop and lyrical with her specialties being modern/contemporary, tap and drill prep.

 Mrs. Forst was a high school Dance Team Director for 7 years.
 While under her Direction for 5 years, the Sam Rayburn HS Tex-Anns expanded their experience in various competitions including trips to New York and California.
 They earned National and Regional titles at various competitions.
 She also founded the JV Starlette Dance Team which has turned into a successful recruiting tool for the Varsity program.
 While at Rayburn, Mrs. Forst was the writer of the Pasadena ISD Fine Arts Dance Department Dance I-IV curriculum as well as created hiring questions for dance director candidates of PISD.
 Before SRHS she was the Director of the Bryan HS Shy-Anne Dance Team and the 2006 National Champion Novice Team the Westbury HS Blue Diamonds Dance Team.

 Before her experience as a Dance Team Director, Mrs. Forst was born in Irving, Texas and started dancing at the age of 2 at Dana’s Dance Academy.
 While there, she studied ballet/pointe, tap, jazz, hip hop and musical theater.
 She was a member of the Academy Dancers, which performed throughout the community and was chosen to attend National Tap Conventions.
 She then began instructing and choreographing for Dana's Dance Academy at the age of 15.